 Skip to main content

-Semgrep supports intra-procedural taint analysis.
-This data-flow analysis feature tracks the flow of untrusted (tainted) data throughout the body of a function or method.
+Semgrep supports taint analysis (or taint tracking) through taint rules (specified by adding mode: taint to your rule).
+Taint analysis is a data-flow analysis that tracks the flow of untrusted, or tainted data throughout the body of a function or method.
 Tainted data originate from tainted sources.
-If tainted data are not transformed or checked accordingly (sanitized), taint analysis reports a finding whenever tainted data reach a vulnerable function (called sink).
-Tainted data flow from sources to sinks through propagators (such as assignments, or function calls).
+If tainted data is not transformed or checked accordingly (sanitized), taint analysis reports a finding whenever tainted data reach a vulnerable function, called a sink.
+Tainted data flow from sources to sinks through propagators, such as assignments, or function calls.

 The following video provides a quick overview of taint mode: